amasotti/grascom/Readme.md

 - It lacks the sequential mode and 3d Animation (for now)
 - Plotting using [seaborn](https://seaborn.pydata.org)

+LDNet was originally developed to model phenomena such as voicing neutralization or twister production.
-The idea is to use the GSC to model linguistic phenomena such as allomorphy or sandhi (external and internal) in Sanskrit, where we could assume that much of what at the surface appears to be chaotic, is just the consequence of blends of multiple underlying representations, each partially activated.
+The idea here is to use the GSC to model linguistic phenomena such as allomorphy or sandhi (external and internal), where we could assume that much of chaotic surface forms are just the consequence of blends of multiple underlying representations, each partially activated.
 See the Jupyter-notebook for a concrete instantiation.
+At moment very simplistic positional roles were used.
+I'm thinking about implementing some kind of [*span* (or *brick*) *roles*](https://doi.org/10.31234/osf.io/utcgv).

 - `TPR_example` : How to represent symbolic structures using the Tensor Product Representation
 - `example` : GSC run on a toy-example (Sanskrit allomorphy: _bhud_ vs _budh_ aka Grassmann's Law)